 Stable device performance is necessary for a successful audio/video call.
 Preferably, the device uses a small amount of system resources, does not compete for resources with other devices, and collects data without interference.
 Pay attention to the following aspects when checking device status.

 Both system CPU usage and application CPU usage are displayed.
 Normally, system CPU usage should be lower than 50%.
 The lower, the better.
-If system CPU usage exceeds 85%, the program may stop responding or respond slowly.
+If system CPU usage exceeds 85%, the application may stop responding or respond slowly.
 This is marked by red lines in the graph.

 The normal volume range is 40-80 dB.
 If the volume is lower than 40 dB, and the user cannot hear any audio, check for hardware failure or whether the user’s phone is muted.